theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 -------------------

-Judging from a prototype implementation undertaken a few years ago, the impact of the change in the pretty-printer on the compiler itself appears to be minimal.
+Judging from a prototype implementation undertaken a few years ago, the impact of embedding structured data instead of producing pretty-printer documents is quite minimal.
+The idioms which we are trying to represent are implemented in helper functions in ``TcErrors``, anyways.

+One unexpected challenge in implementing the prototype was the difficulty of finding or adapting a pretty-printer library with the desired monadic annotation semantics that does not break the formatting of GHC's error message output.
+A previous attempt at using the ``prettyprinter`` library `found
+<https://github.com/quchen/prettyprinter/issues/34>` that GHC's error messages
+generally include a great deal of superfluous whitespace which is eliminated by the ``pretty`` library yet not by most other libraries.

 The largest challenge in this proposal is designing a vocabulary of ``ErrorMessageItem``\s that can be usefully and unambiguously interpreted by error message consumers.
 We propose a few simple items in the design discussion above, but we only scratch the surface of what could be encoded.
 We hope that the discussion that arises from this proposal will shed light on additional items.
 Moreover, we anticipate that the vocabulary will grow in time as new tooling applications are found.

 Alternatives
 ------------